joshuabarua/joshuabarua/README.md

 <br />
-I'm Joshua Barua, a passionate Full-Stack developer and a freelance software engineer from the UK/Australia, graduating with a degree in Information Technology from RMIT University and an exchange year in Leeds studying computing and film.
+I'm Joshua Barua, a passionate Full-Stack developer from the UK/Australia, graduating with a degree in Information Technology from RMIT University and an exchange year in Leeds studying computing and film.

 My passion as a developer begins with turning a simple idea into reality.
 Problem-solving, designing elegant solutions, and gaining knowledge through the act of "doing".